ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     * The actual ability.
     * Whatever the ability is going to do, it happens at this moment.
 * **Recovery**
-    * Additional ability actions that aren’t part of the main action.
+    * Additional ability actions that aren't part of the main action.
 * **Cooldown**
     * The rest period after an ability is finished being cast, and cannot be cast again.